Optimized Verlet SIMD kernels for native MIC (Xeon Phi co-processor)

 I'm not quite sure what you mean, Mikhail.
 Berk has done https://gerrit.gromacs.org/#/c/2180/ trying to set the stage for this and any similar development.
 There's no plans from the core GROMACS team to implement the intrinsics for MIC into gmx_simd_macros.h, or write MIC kernels - our priorities are elsewhere (and AFAIK we don't have the hardware).
 But, if there is enthusiasm from you (or others) for writing these kernels, then we are prepared to facilitate.

 Would you like me to prepare a stub commit based on the release-4-6 branch that would set up the build and execution context?
 I know almost nothing about MIC, but from the above description it seems like we would treat MIC somewhat like we do now for GPUs.
 The Verlet kernels would run on MIC and if there was FFT work for PME, that would be done on the CPU.
 IIRC we can shift some Verlet kernel load off the GPU to the CPU if the CPU is under-utilized (but I'd have to check that one).
 If so, we might want the same for MIC?

 If so, I can do that in the next few days.
 I'd plan to upload a draft to gerrit and anybody interested can use that as a base for kernel development.

-#5 Updated by Szilárd Páll over 6 years ago
+#5 Updated by Szilárd Páll almost 7 years ago

 Mikhail, the change which did reorganization of the NxN kernels was merged and the bonded force computation is also fully SIMD-izied now.
 While there are plans (as well as a WIP change it gerrit) to split up the NxN kernels and auto generate the source, I think the code is stable enough for the MIC porting (IMO setting up the auto-generation can be done later).